pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Entrepreneurs give up too quickly

     * Are you going to do the heavy lifting over a long period of time?
+    * keep at it!

+* Failure fetish

+    * People who are serial entrepreneurs are giving themselves a fancy title for being a failure.
+    * Preserve the good of failing, learn from it and succeed next time.